ja7ude/tinyFSK/bcc/README.md

 // You should have received a copy of the GNU Lesser General Public License along with tinyfsk.fsk.
 If not, see
 // <http://www.gnu.org/licenses/>.
 //-----------------------------------------------------------------------------------------------------------------------------------------------

-This is a source code repository of tinyFSK.FSK.

-Borland C++ Builder version 5.0 is needed to build this project.

-After a successful build, you will have extfsk.dll.
-Rename it to tinyFSK.FSK.

-Note: I made this project based on EXTFSK64.
-There remain some codes unnecessary for the tinyfsk module.
-Sorry for dirty codes.